 Taavi received his Master of Social Sciences degree in political science from the University of Helsinki in 2010.
 As minor subjects he studied development studies and practical philosophy.
 In 2010–13 he worked as a full-time research assistant at the Helsinki Collegium for Advanced Studies.
 During his doctoral project Taavi has coordinated the Academy of Finland project Politics and Numbers: Global Governance and Policy Instruments, taught and coordinated two Helsinki Summer School-courses, and taught in his own faculty as well as in the University of Helsinki’s Open University.

 Taavi is affiliated with the Academy of Finland funded Whirl of Knowledge: Cultural Populism and Polarisation in European Politics and Societies-project(2019–22).
-While working at FIME he will start working on his post doc -project in which he plans to examine the role of human capital theory in discussions on education and migration, and the related political and economic processes in the context of the Middle East.
+While working at FIME he will start working on his post doc -project in which he plans to examine the role of human capital theory in discussions on education and migration in the context of the Middle East.

 Former researchers at the Institute

 FIME’s coordinator Päivi Miettunen works on her postdoctoral research at FIME.
 Päivi is studying the role of information behaviour in the construction of social identities among both Bedouin and immigrant communities in the Middle East.
 She applies the multi-sited ethnography in her comparative study of the use and choice of information sources, and analyzes their effect on choosing and displaying social identities.